MakeSchool-Tutorials/Teleportation-Unity-VR/P08-Teleportation/content.md

 }
 ```

+> [info]
+>
-In order to pass by reference, you can use the ref or out keywords (like how we use “out” in Physics.Raycast). “out” and “ref” are actually quite similar; the main difference is that parameters passed with ref are required to be assigned BEFORE they are passed in, whereas parameters passed with out are required to assigned WITHIN the function itself.
+To pass by reference, you can use the ref or out keywords (like how we use `out` in Physics.Raycast). `out` and `ref` are actually quite similar; the main difference is that parameters passed with ref are required to be assigned BEFORE they are passed in, whereas parameters passed with out are required to assigned WITHIN the function itself.

 Another good tip is to think of what your end condition will be first, i.e. how are you going to terminate your recursion?
 Whatever this is will probably be a parameter in your helper function that changes each
 turn.

-Then start by putting your code into the helper function and figuring out which of it should stay there vs what should move up a level by determining how much of it is actually general to every step and what of it is specific to the first step.
+Then start by putting your code into the helper function and figuring out which of it should stay there vs what should move up a level by determining what is general to every step and what is specific to the first step.

->[action]
+> [challenge]
+>
->Go ahead and rewrite our code to use a recursive call to handle the
-waypoints, final point, and whether or not we can teleport.
+Rewrite our code to use a recursive call to handle the waypoints, final point, and if we can teleport.

 Be sure to test it out thoroughly and go over all the edge cases!

->[solution]
+> [solution]
 >
 When we did this, the relevant functions of our code came out looking like this:
 >